Jump to Main Content

 Abstract Achievement Awards

-Historically, these $500 merit-based awards (formerly Travel Awards) are provided to trainees with high-scoring annual meeting abstracts of which they are the first or senior author and presenter in order to defray travel expenses to the annual meeting.
+These $500 merit-based awards are provided to trainee investigators with high-scoring annual meeting abstracts, of which they are the first or senior author and presenter to defray travel expenses associated with their presentation at the annual meeting.

 Outstanding Abstract Achievement Awards

-These $2,000 awards are provided to trainees with the highest scoring abstract (in each trainee category) of which they are the first author and presenter.
-Awardees also receive annual meeting travel reimbursement* (coach airfare and two nights’ hotel accommodations) in addition to the award.
+These $2,000 awards are provided to trainees with the highest scoring abstract (in each trainee investigator category) of which they are the first-or-last author and presenter.
+Awardees also receive annual meeting travel reimbursement* (coach airfare and two nights hotel accommodations) in addition to the award.

 The following individual awards are also part of the ASH Abstract Achievement Award program: